ystskm/node-localelist/README.md

 ### extend locales

-    add or change file in "list" directory
+    add or change file in "lists" directory